stuyspec/stuyspec.com/README.md

 ## Contribution

 ### Prettier
-We use  [Prettier](https://github.com/prettier/prettier) to Webstorm to make sure all developers have a uniform coding style.
+We use [Prettier](https://github.com/prettier/prettier) to make sure all developers have a uniform coding style.
 Add `prettier` with `yarn global add prettier`.
 To run Prettier, `cd` to the root of client-app and run
 ```
 find ./src/js/modules -type f -name '*.js' | xargs prettier --write --trailing-comma all
 ```